pal03377/master-thesis/thesis.typ

 == Outline
 // Note: Describe the outline of your thesis
-This thesis progresses as outlined below:
-In @background, we provide an in-depth look into Artemis, the CoFee approach by Bernius et al.~@cofee, and ThemisML.
+In @background, we provide an in-depth look into Artemis, the CoFee approach by Bernius et al.~@cofee, and the assessment module ThemisML for programming exercises.
 @relatedWork introduces a review of contemporary feedback generation systems, positioning them within the larger academic landscape.
 @requirementsAnalysis offers insights into the workings of the existing Athena-CoFee system, after which we present our new system proposal, detailing both functional and nonfunctional aspects along with comprehensive system models.
 With these foundational elements in place, @systemDesign delves into the overall system design.